LeadDyno/leaddyno-docs-site/recurly-non-hosted-integration-guide.md

 ### Install Lead Tracking Code

 The first step to enable the integration is to make sure that you are properly capturing lead sources through the LeadDyno's [Lead Tracking](http://localhost:4000/installation.html#lead_tracking) functionality.
-If you are not using Recurly only provides purchase and cancellation information and so lead tracking must be configured as well.
+In this configuration Recurly provides purchase and cancellation information only, so the standard LeadDyno lead tracking mechanism must be configured as well.

 #### Recurly Push Notifications